cap-js/change-tracking/README.md

 ### Disable Facet

-To not show the changelog facet on compositions subsites, you can use `@changelog.disale_facet` for the facet to not show up.
+To not show the changelog facet on compositions subsites, you can use `@changelog.disable_facet` for the facet to not show up.

 ## Modelling Samples